Experienced Estate Planning – Close to you

 What is a Living Will?

 Incapacity – like life – happens.
-In the event, you are unable to communicate your wishes in situations where you are incapacitated a living informs your medical providers on many of your most important medical decisions.
+In the event, you are unable to communicate your wishes in situations where you are incapacitated, a living will informs your medical providers on many of your most important medical decisions.
 Some of the most important decisions addressed in a living will are:

 - Whether to refuse or accept life-saving medical treatment when you are terminally ill or permanently unconscious.